-Permanent exclusion is an extremely serious step, and an acknowledgement that the school can no longer cope with the pupil.
+Permanent exclusion is an extremely serious step, and an acknowledgement that the school can no longer cope with the pupil or meet their often complex needs.
 This can arise from an accumulation of fixed term exclusions or as a result of a very serious one off offence.